-- 1. The Leadership in Energy and Environmental Design (LEED) rating system, developed by the U.S. Green Building Council shall be used as guidance for a design and a measuring tool to ensure that new construction and renovations are designed sustainably and according to national standards. - 2.
-Facilities and buildings over 5,000 gross square feet of occupied space or one million dollars total project cost shall be certified under the Leadership in Energy and Environmental Design for New Construction (LEED-NC) certification standards.
+- Facilities and buildings over 5,000 gross square feet of occupied space or one million dollars total project cost - 2.3. shall be certified under the Leadership in Energy and Environmental Design for New Construction (LEED-NC) certification standards.
 The specified certification can be one of four certification levels: Certified, Silver, Gold, or Platinum.
-Ideally, new construction should achieve the LEED-NC Silver rating or higher, when feasible. - 3.
+Ideally, new construction should achieve the LEED-NC Silver rating or higher, when feasible.

 Facilities and buildings under 5,000 gross square feet of occupied space or less than one million dollars total project cost are encouraged to be designated LEED-NC Certified.
-However, if LEED-NC certification is not feasible, per the exceptions in

-Section IV, smaller buildings must be certified using Energy Star or EarthCraft Light Commercial standards.
+However, if LEED-NC certification is not feasible, per the exceptions in Section IV, smaller buildings must be certified using Energy Star or EarthCraft Light Commercial standards.